notm1ke/GamesBoat/README.md

     type: 0 -> 2; DEFAULT, STREAMING, LISTENING (in that order)
     name: The textual representation of what the bot is doing (Playing ...)
 }
-storageType:  The type of storage system you would like to use (FLAT_FILE/MYSQL)
+storageType:  The storage system you would like to use (FLAT_FILE/MYSQL)

-// All of the next section pertains to if you are using MySQL/MariaDB
 sql: {
     database: The database which should contain all data in.
     host:     The hostname or IP of the target database server.
     port:     The port that the database is running on.
     user:     The user to login to the database as.
-    password: The password to use to log in to the database server.
+    password: The password to use when logging to the database server.
 }

-// All of the next section pertains to if you are using Flat File
 flatFile: {
     dataRoot: The root directory for the data to be stored in.
 }